lmjohns3/theanets/docs/creating.rst

 ``error`` property and the implementation of :func:`Network.setup_vars()
 <theanets.feedforward.Network.setup_vars>`.

-The ``error`` property defines the error function for the model, which is an important (and sometimes the only) component of the loss that model trainers attempt to minimize during the learning process.
+The ``error`` method defines the error function for the model, as a function of the output of the network (and any internal symbolic variables that the model defines).
+The error is an important (and sometimes the only) component of the loss that model trainers attempt to minimize during the learning process.

 The ``setup_vars`` method defines the variables that the network requires for computing an error value.
 All variables that are required to compute the loss